Upgrading the Hyperscale Compliance Orchestrator (Docker Compose)

 docker rmi $(docker images "delphix-*load-service-app" -q) -

-Remove all files or folders from existing installation directories, except
+Remove all files or folders from the existing installation directory, except

 Replace the

-) supplied with the bundle and add the same ‘volumes’ and/or any other properties (if configured) for each container referencing the backed-updocker-compose.yaml
+docker-compose-sample.yamlfile for example,docker-compose-oracle.yaml ordocker-compose-mssql.yamlsupplied with the bundle and add the same ‘volumes’ and any other properties, if configured, for each container referencing the backed-updocker-compose.yamlfrom step 3. -

-For users upgrading from 4.0.0.0 and above: Replace the
+For users upgrading from 4.0.0.0 and above: Copy over the differing bits (essentially the volumes and properties for each service) from the backed-up

 Copy- /mnt/hyperscale:/etc/hyperscale